wireapp/wire-server/docs/src/developer/developer/api-versioning.md

 the version:

  - In `wire-api` extend the `Version` type with a new version by appending the new version to the end, e.g., by adding `V4`.
-Make sure to update its `ToSchema` instance,
  - In the same `Version` module update the `developmentVersions` value to list only the new version,
  - Consider updating the `backendApiVersion` value in Stern, which is